rocky-linux/documentation/docs/guides/web/php.md

 while true; do ps --no-headers -o "rss,cmd" -C php-fpm | grep "pool www" | awk '{ sum+=$1 } END { printf ("%d%s\n", sum/NR/1024,"Mb") }' >> avg_php_proc; sleep 60; done
 ```

-After a while, this should give us a pretty accurate idea of the average memory footprint of a php process on this server.
+After a while, this should give us a pretty accurate idea of the average memory footprint of a PHP process on this server.

 For the rest of this document, let's say that the result is a memory footprint of 120MB per process at full load.